Transform Definition Language

 CALL Statement

-Serves to call pluggable Operations, akin to SQL stored procedures (but with a substantial semantic difference).
-Operations always create new DSs from existing.
+Serves to call pluggable Operations, akin to SQL stored procedures (but with a substantial semantic difference), or TDL Procedures (see further below).

-Functional expression includes name of an Operation and its parameters.
+Functional expression includes name of an Operation or Procedure and its parameters.
 Full list of available Operations depends on distribution, thus them and their parameters are documented separately.
+TDL Procedures are ephemeral and exist only in the current execution context.

 Like SELECT, there is source scope of DSs, set by INPUT clause.
 There are two flavors of source scope, depending on Operation.